gardener/gardener/docs/usage/shoot-operations/shoot_credentials_rotation.md

 This also includes system components running in the `kube-system` namespace.

 The token signing key has no expiration date.
-Since it might require adaptation for the consumers of the `Shoot`, there is no automatic rotation and **it is the responsibility of the end-user to regularly rotate the signing key.**
+Since it might require adaptation for the consumers of the `Shoot`, there is no automatic rotation, and **it is the responsibility of the end-user to regularly rotate the signing key.**

 The rotation happens in three stages, similar to how the [CA certificates](#certificate-authorities) are rotated: